Landstanda/Mirror/README.md

 # MirrorAphrodite

-A smart mirror application for Raspberry Pi that uses the Arducam 64MP Hawkeyes camera.
+A smart mirror application for Raspberry Pi that uses the Arducam 64MP Hawkeyes camera and a distance sensor and a round monitor to at as a next generation digital vanity mirror.
 Features face tracking, voice commands, and automatic focus adjustment.

 ## Core Components Overview